Dabendorf/INF237-AlgoritmeEngineering/README.md

 - First we calculate all distances of all pairs and then use the algorithm of Prim to get the sum of bridge lengths

 #### Detour
 We drive from node 0 to node 1.
-There are many intersections and for each of them, there is an unique shortest path to 1.
+There are many intersections and for each of them, there is an unique shortest path to 1.<br/>

-We are not allowed to take any shortest direction at any intersection (node)
+We are not allowed to take any shortest direction at any intersection (node)<br/>
 Print a path were this is possible or output impossible if there is no such path

 Solution: